-AP Environmental Science is designed to be the equivalent of a one-semester, introductory college course in environmental science.
+Prerequisites: The Living Earth, Algebra 2 Recommended: Pre-calculus concurrent AP Environmental Science is designed to be the equivalent of a one-semester, introductory college course in environmental science.
 The goal of AP Environmental Science is to provide students with the scientific principles, concepts, and methodologies required to understand the interrelationships of the natural world, to identify and analyze environmental problems both natural and human-made, to evaluate the relative risks associated with these problems, and to examine alternative solutions for resolving or preventing them.
 Environmental science is interdisciplinary; it embraces a wide variety of topics from different areas of study.
-The Academic Learning Targets for AP Environmental Science are: Resources, Energy, Earth, Change, Practices (skills used in science), and Connections (habits of mind for science).
+Topics include: Resources, Energy, Earth, Change..